General Terms and Conditions

 9.2.
 In order to claim guarantee, the Buyer shall furnish proof of the existence of the defect without delay, in particular provide the Seller with the documents or data available to him.
 If a defect subject to guarantee obligation exists, the Seller, at its option, shall rectify the defective product or the defective part at the place of performance or have it sent to it for rectification or effect a reasonable reduction of the purchase price.

 9.3.
 The Buyer shall be debited with the incidental expenses resulting from the rectification of defects (such as installation and dismantling, transport, waste disposal, travelling expenses and times).
 For guarantee works at the Buyer’s premises, the required auxiliary personnel, lifting devices, scaffolding, incidentals etc shall be provided free of charge.
-Replaced parts shall become the Seller’s property.
+Replaced parts shall become the Buyer’s property.

 9.5.
 The guarantee shall immediately expire if the Buyer himself or a third party not expressly authorised by the Seller changes or repairs, or opens and/or dismounts the supplied items without the Seller’s prior written consent.